 The best example of this one is the logo of Amazon.
 When you first look at it, it looks pretty simple with just the name of the massive online marketplace.
-However, on second look, you spot the arrow below the words that specifies that you can find everything from A to Z at the online store.
+However, on a second look, you spot the arrow below the words that specify that you can find everything from A to Z at the online store.

 Pretty cool, ain’t it?
 This technique is what’s called a visual double entendre.
 People love logos that make use of this design technique.
 They adore the mind games you’re playing with them, and your logo will surely be remembered for a long time.

-One of the most important factors that make or break the logo is the color palette.
+One of the most important factors that make or break the logo is the colour palette.
 Colour is not just for aesthetics but carries several hidden meanings and has the power to evoke emotions.

-Every once in awhile the design world is in a frenzy with a new idea or technique.
+Every once in a while the design world is in a frenzy with a new idea or technique.
 Then all at once, you can find hundreds and even thousands of logos utilizing the same method.
 This is a big No-No, as it’s against the basic idea of a logo – to create a unique identity for your brand.

-Always try to come up with your own styles and techniques, instead of ripping what’s been done to death.
+Always try to come up with your styles and techniques, instead of ripping what’s been done to death.
 To stay away from clichés try to come up with different styles of the same logo.
 Fill a notebook or your design software with various iterations of the same logo.
-You will see that the further you go, the higher are the chances of it being unique.
+You will see that the further you go, the higher the chances of it being unique.

 Excellent custom lettering is the simplest and easiest way to make your logo unique and stand out from the rest.
 Think of the logos of the following brands, “Coca-Cola” and “Disney.”
 The first thing that springs to mind is the custom font.

 Also, custom typefaces are an excellent way to ensure that plagiarists don’t rip off your hard work.
-It’s often difficult to mimic custom hand-coded typeface.
+It’s often difficult to mimic custom hand-coded typefaces.
 However, once your logo gets famous, then you can be pretty sure that someone or the other will copy it.
 Consider it as a compliment, since “imitation is the highest form of flattery.”

 These are two technical elements of graphic design.
 Balance and symmetry are essential to creating a pleasing look.
 If you dig deeper, then you can find that several world-famous logos score high on the proportion and symmetry scale.
 You can find more about these two factors here.

 Just like visual double entendre, the negative space in a logo can be used smartly.
-Negative space is nothing but the empty space that is part of the logo design.
+Negative space is nothing but the space that is part of the logo design.
 The best example of this technique is the logo of “FedEx.”

 Try to use the negative space in your design in a creative way.

 This doesn’t mean you have to embed a gif as your logo.
 On the contrary, it means that the logo must give a sense of activity or motion to the onlooker.
 The best example of this technique is the logo of Twitter.
-In the early days of the social network, it had a bird that was perched on a tree as its logo.
+In the early days of the social network, it had a bird that perched on a tree as its logo.
 Today, the logo has evolved into a bird that is in mid-flight.
 This imbibes a sense of activity or forward motion for the brand.

 This technique is particularly the case for logos that have mascots.
-Try to make your mascot active rather than being a flat-passive.
+Try to make your mascot active rather than being flat-passive.

 Above all, make your Logo tell a story

-Whether you’re starting a new business or looking to revamp your image, and looking for Logo Designing Company in Gurgaon.
-Webfries professional logo design team will help you portray the true identity of your business through custom-designed logos To opt for this service you can call us at +91 124-4379-633.
+Whether you’re starting a new business or looking to revamp your image, and looking for a Logo Designing Company in Gurgaon.
+Webfries’ professional logo design team will help you portray the true identity of your business through custom-designed logos To opt for this service you can call us at +91 124-4379-633.
 We are also available 24×7 at www.webfries.com.